-As you work on the design to rebuild your home, we encourage you to consider including adding Accessory Dwelling Units and Junior Dwelling Units to your building plans.
+As you work on the design to rebuild your home, we encourage you to consider including adding Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs) to your building plans.

 We realize the financial burden that is involved in rebuilding your home.
 Building Accessory Units and Junior Units into your home will provide revenue streams for you, while increasing the availability of rental housing in the county.
 These units also provide flexibility for aging in place by creating space for family and/or caregivers while maintaining homeowners' privacy.